 Airbnb guest fees are also calculated according to the reservation specifics.
 The typical amount is usually between 6-12% of the booking total, but may also sometimes be higher or lower.
 Generally, the more expensive a reservation subtotal, the less expensive the guest service fee.
 That means that groups booking large reservations at bigger properties are usually at an advantage for saving money on this fee.

 Customer Service and Support

-When it comes to answering your queries, both platform have a complete customer service team which works around the clock to cover their worldwide locations.
+When it comes to answering your queries, both platforms have a complete customer service team which works around the clock to cover their worldwide locations.

-HomeAway accepts emails and phone calls from people requiring support, whether they are a guest or a host.
+HomeAway customer service accepts emails and phone calls, whether they are a guest or a host.
 Airbnb also has a customer service phone number, but they prefer to use the phone line for guests and hosts who require urgent support and attention.
-Customer service enquiries can also be sent via email after ensuring the topic isn’t covered in the FAQs and Airbnb Help Center.
+Customer service inquiries can also be sent via email after ensuring the topic isn’t covered in the FAQs and Airbnb Help Center.

 Reviews on HomeAway vs Airbnb